jonnonz1/nz-statute-book/acts/public/2006/kiwisaver-act-2006.md

 (5)

 ### 3 Minimum contribution for employee member
-(1) For each pay period, an employee member must contribute to the KiwiSaver scheme at least the minimum contribution rate of that employee's salary or wages in accordance with sections 64 to 68.
+(1) For each pay period, an employee member must contribute to the KiwiSaver scheme at least the minimum contribution rate of that employee’s salary or wages in accordance with sections 64 to 68.
 (2) Subclause (1) does not apply if the employee is taking a contributions holiday.
 (3) For the purposes of this clause, a member does not contribute to the KiwiSaver scheme, if the contributions are made for a purpose other than—
   (a) to enable the payment of future benefits to the member under the KiwiSaver scheme; or